bodrick/awesome/TOPICS.md

 *   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
 It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
 The toolkit is part of the .NET Foundation.

-## windows-toolkit

-*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
-The toolkit is part of the .NET Foundation.

-## xaml-islands

-*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
-The toolkit is part of the .NET Foundation.

 ## software-analysis

 *   [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework